 Unbelievable.

-Uh, you know, we tried to be fair as it relates to all things coronavirus, COVID 19, um, because it's been the worst pandemic since, you know, Spanish flu 1917 and 18.
+You know, we tried to be fair as it relates to all things: coronavirus, COVID-19, Because it's been the worst pandemic since Spanish flu 1917 and 18.

-And and a lot of a lot of people were saying a lot of things and they were just dead wrong.
+And a lot of people were saying a lot of things and they were just dead wrong.

 All of the models, all of the predictions, all of the early advice ended up being wrong.

-You know, Fauci's 60 minutes, March 2020, uh masks aren't gonna work, which evolved into you must wear a mask every uh twenty-four hours a day, pretty much, and two masks, and now leading up to, well, we'll probably have at least a minimum of seasonal masks driving everybody crazy.
+Fauci's 60 Minutes, March 2020, masks aren't going to work, which evolved into you must wear a mask every 24 hours a day, pretty much.

-You know, you could you couldn't the the intersection of politics with medicine as Dr. Oz said at the time was a disaster.
+You know, you couldn't, the intersection of politics with medicine, as Dr. Oz said at the time, was a disaster.

-And the NIH, you know, to quote Dr. Marty McCurry of Fox News Medical contributed, they they've lost all credibility here.
+And the NIH, you know, to quote Dr. Marty McCarry of Fox News Medical contributed, they've lost all credibility here.

-And and so many others are saying the same thing.
+And so many others are saying the same thing.

-And then when they leave, fully vaccinated, socially distanced, uh, they put their mask on again.
+And then when they leave, fully vaccinated, socially distanced, they put the mask on again.

-I mean, uh and then they say, well, conservatives, they are creating vaccine hesitancy.
+I mean, and then they say, well, conservatives, they are creating vaccine hesitancy.

 You know, I didn't know what a wet market was at the beginning of this.

-We now know all know what they are, or the Wuhan Virology Lab, uh, where they work with coronaviruses.
+We now all know what they are, or the Wuhan Virology Lab, where they work with coronaviruses.

-And if you talked about it a year ago, you're called by every media outlet a conspiracy theorist.
+And if you talked about it a year ago, you were called by every media outlet a conspiracy theorist.

-Well, it turns out well, it's it's the likely origins of coronavirus.
+Well, it turns out, well, it's the likely origins of coronavirus.

 We were right from the beginning.

-Um, and and even today, Anthony Fauci not well, he's dismissing the Wuhan lab leak theory.
+You know, and even today, Anthony Fauci, he's dismissing the Wuhan lab leak theory.

 Now he says, well, it's possible.

-You know, then he says there's no way to know if the NIH money that was given to the Wuhan Virology lab in China, why we would be providing them a penny, I don't know.
+Then he says there's no way to know if the NIH money that was given to the Wuhan Virology Lab in China, why we would be providing them a penny, I don't know.

-And then he flipped and flopped and plailed on that.
+And then he flipped and flopped and flailed on that.

-I mean, you just I I I I don't even know.
+I mean, you just, I don't even know.

 He admits modest funding, denied gain of function.